xtanh/ProStab/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2503.19821-B31B1B)](https://arxiv.org/abs/2503.19821)
 [![Hydra](https://img.shields.io/badge/Hydra-1e90ff?logo=dropbox&logoColor=white)](https://github.com/facebookresearch/hydra)

-A deep learning model for predicting protein stability changes upon mutations, combining ESM2 and ProteinMPNN.

 ## Overview

 ProStab, a deep learning framework that integrates sequence-derived and structure-informed features for accurate prediction of ∆∆G for protein point mutations given an initial structure.
-ProStab combines representations from a protein language model23 applied to both wild-type and mutant sequences, and from the inverse folding model ProteinMPNN24 applied to the wild-type structure.
+ProStab combines representations from a protein language model applied to both wild-type and mutant sequences, and from the inverse folding model ProteinMPNN applied to the wild-type structure.
 It jointly models two sources of information: mutation-specific effects, captured as embedding differences at the substitution site between wild-type and mutant sequences; and site-specific priors, derived from the wild-type sequence and structure, which reflect the local context and substitutional tolerance.

 ![Model Architecture](./assets/model.png)